artur-ciocanu/launch.en/help/launch-reference/client-side-information/launch-object-reference.md

 var product = _satellite.readCookie('product');
 ```

-Reads a cookie from the user's browser.
+This reads a cookie from the user's browser.

 ## `removeCookie`